zaphosting/docs/docs/minecraft-default-config.md

 ### server-port

 You can assign a fixed port to your server via which it will be accessible in connection with the IP.
-If you want to run several servers on your root server as an example, a different port must be defined for each server.
+If you want to run several servers on your server as an example, a different port must be defined for each server.
 This option can usually remain untouched and is usually only required for a BungeeCord network.

 ### enable-command-block